matthewbordas/docs/docs/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 -   You can localize after you build .

--   You can update to a newer version of the BAML form of XAMLwith localizations from an older version of the BAML form of XAML so that you can localize at the same time that you develop.
+-   You can update to a newer version of the BAML form of XAML with localizations from an older version of the BAML form of XAML so that you can localize at the same time that you develop.

 -   You can validate original source elements and semantics at compile time because the BAML form of XAML is the compiled form of                          [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)].